 We have named him ‘Bob The Blob.’

 In this ‘blog’ I recount my adventures with and without Bob.
-Below is the first ‘post’ detailing how it began back in January 2015 but if you are looking for up to date news and my current views on life with(and without) a brain tumour skip over to the blog posts (‘blog’ drop-down on menu, or peruse the recent posts in the side menu) Alternatively, if you want information or opinion, explore the other pages in the drop down menus found at the head of the web-site.
+Below is the first ‘post’ detailing how it began back in January 2015 but if you are looking for up to date news and my current views on life with(and without) a brain tumour skip over to the blog posts (click the red link for start of blogs or select from ‘blog’ drop-down on menu, or peruse the recent posts in the side menu) Alternatively, if you want information or opinion, explore the other pages in the drop down menus found at the head of the web-site.
 Enjoy!

 First post: (Feb 2015)